Staff & Board

 In addition to drainage-based spray days and community weed pulls, we now manage a robust, landscape-wide biological weed control project, integrated into the Roundtable’s overall weed management efforts.
 Biological controls are a proven, cost-effective, and environmentally compatible means of managing weeds.

 Due to the Roundtable’s efforts, millions of beneficial insects have been released and monitored along the Front.
-In 2017 alone, over 250,000 leafy spurge flea beetles were collected from field insectaries along the Front and 3,000 knapweed root-boring weevils were purchased and distributed across our project area.
-Over 150 volunteers sprayed, pulled, and learned about noxious weeds at 12 cooperative events.
-At the first annual Teton Weed Pull in 2005, 1473 pounds of knapweed was pulled; twelve years late a mere 245 pounds was pulled showing a marked reduction in weed infestation and that consistent management is key!
+Since 2004 the Roundtable has released more than 1,000,000 leafy spurge flea beetles were collected from field insectaries along the Front and over 23,000 knapweed root-boring weevils were purchased and distributed across our project area.
+Over 150 volunteers sprayed, pulled, and learned about noxious weeds at 10 cooperative events.
+At the first annual Teton Weed Pull in 2005, 1473 pounds of knapweed was pulled; over 15 years later less than 100 pounds was pulled showing a marked reduction in weed infestation and that consistent management is key!

 The Weed Roundtable also has been the central funding entity for weed management, including a four-year, $220,000 Conservation Innovation Grant (CIG), a research-based effort to establish economically viable weed management.
 The CIG project has influenced a key cadre of landowners to use effective weed management on over 117,000 acres that, in turn, will enhance the resiliency of native plant communities vital for the local ecology and economy.
 A noxious weed database for extensive tracking of weed information has also been a much-needed achievement.

-The outcomes of the CIG project will be shared with weed managers across the region, and thereby will provide adaptive management to others based on learning from the grant outcomes.
+The outcomes of the CIG and NFWF projects have been shared with weed managers across the region, and thereby provide adaptive management to others based on learning from the grant outcomes.